-Meet the Parents: Jim & Joanne Scott
+Meet the Parents: Jim and Joanne Scott

 Q: My kids are begging to earn an allowance for doing chores, but I think helping out at home is just part of learning responsibility and being a member of the family.
 Am I wrong?
 Should I pay my kids to clean their rooms, cut the grass, or fold laundry?